spacepy/dbprocessing/.github/pull_request_template.md

 - Do not create the PR out of master, but out of a separate branch.

-- The PR title should summarize the changes, for example "Fix buildChildren when input files span days".
+- The PR title will be included directly in the release notes.
+It should summarize the changes, for example "Fix buildChildren when input files span days".
 Avoid non-descriptive titles such as "Bug fix" or "Updates".

 - The PR summary should provide at least 1-2 sentences describing the pull request in detail (Why is this change required?
 What problem does it solve?) and